TheOdinProject/curriculum/javascript/computer_science/project_binary_search_trees.md

 </div>

 **Tip:** If you would like to visualize your binary search tree, here is a `prettyPrint()` function that will `console.log` your tree in a structured format.
-This function will expect to receive the root of your tree as an argument.
+This function will expect to receive the root of your tree as the value for the `node` parameter.

 ~~~javascript
 const prettyPrint = (node, prefix = '', isLeft = true) => {